How Is Property Divided In a Florida Divorce?

 What Is Nonmarital Property?

 In Florida, assets and liabilities acquired prior to marriage are typically considered nonmarital property.
-Unless the party takes steps to change value or title of property during the marriage, the following are usually classified as nonmarital assets:
+Unless the party takes steps to change the value or title of property during the marriage, the following are usually classified as nonmarital assets:

-- An asset or liability that the party brought into marriage that retains value;
+- An asset or liability that the party brought into marriage that retains value

-- an asset or liability acquired in exchange for a nonmarital asset;
+- An asset or liability acquired in exchange for a nonmarital asset

-- an asset or liability acquired by a gift or non-interspousal inheritance;
+- An asset or liability acquired by a gift or non-interspousal inheritance

-- income received from nonmarital assets during the marriage, unless both use income as a marital asset;
+- Income received from nonmarital assets during the marriage, unless both use income as a marital asset

-- an asset or liability excluded from marital property according to a valid written agreement, such as a prenuptial agreement;
+- An asset or liability excluded from marital property according to a valid written agreement, such as a prenuptial agreement

-Can Nonmarital Property Convert to Marital Property?
+Can Nonmarital Property Convert To Marital Property?

 If one spouse owns a house and holds the title solely in his name throughout the marriage, the house remains a nonmarital asset.
-However, if the couple adds a recreation room onto the house during the marriage, the joint home improvement project converts the house to a marital asset even if the other spouse never gets added to the title.
+However, if the couple adds a recreation room to the house during the marriage, the joint home improvement project converts the house to a marital asset even if the other spouse never gets added to the title.

 The above also applies to other kinds of assets.
 For example, if one party owns a business or investment portfolio, and their spouse contributes meaningfully to that asset post-marriage, those assets transform into marital assets.
-It is worth noting that the objective of courts—to divide property equitably—often means that if you own the lion's share of an asset during your marriage, the court will likely award you the majority of that asset post-divorce to reflect your contribution.
+It is worth noting that the objective of courts – to divide property equitably – often means that if you own the lion’s share of an asset during your marriage, the court will likely award you the majority of that asset post-divorce to reflect your contribution.

 The possibility of once-separate assets, such as businesses, investments, or property to become marital assets is a significant reason why so many individuals who own these assets opt to get a prenuptial agreement.
 A prenuptial agreement can protect your assets during the dissolution process and helps ensure the property division outcome is truly equitable for all parties involved.